jsxstyle/jsxstyle/packages/jsxstyle/README.md

 />
 ```

----

-A replacement for the prefix-based media query API is in the works and is currently available in `jsxstyle@next`.
-Here’s what this hook looks like in action:
+#### `useMatchMedia`

+jsxstyle exports a hook, `useMatchMedia`, that enables the developer to subscribe to media query change events and react accordingly.
+Here’s the hook in action:

 ```jsx
 import { Block, useMatchMedia } from 'jsxstyle';